 The powder outside the holes (frass) is fine to coarse, many times with small pellets.
 The life cycle averages 1-3 years.

-The exit holes are about 1/4-3/8-inch in diameter, but damage may have occurred for several years before spotting such holes.
-They are able to digest cellulose.
+The exit holes are about 1/4-3/8-inch in diameter, but the damage may have occurred for several years before spotting such holes.
+They can digest cellulose.

-When wood has been infested with fungi, the larval development is faster.
+When the wood has been infested with fungi, the larval development is faster.
 Their powder (frass) in the tunnels are like sawdust , tightly packed.

 They eat a variety of plant and animal foods and sweets.
 These ants will also feed on other insects.
 They do not digest wood.

 A carpenter ant colony may contain a main nest and one or more"satellite" nests.
-The main nest contain the queen, eggs and larvae, and workers.
-Ants in these "satellite" nests are the ones that normally do stuctural damage to homes.
+The main nest contains the queen, eggs and larvae, and workers.
+Ants in these "satellite" nests are the ones that normally do structural damage to homes.

 During the winter months, the ones outside are inactive.
-Indoor nest can remain active, but at a reduced rate.
+The indoor nest can remain active, but at a reduced rate.

 They are nocturnal.
 There activity peaks between 8:00 p.m. and 4 a.m.Their ideal temperature for habitation is between 71 degrees to 74 degrees F. It would be advantageous to inspect at these times and temperature conditions.

-They may establish nests in a number of different locations.
-It is important to understand than you can have both inside and outside nests.
+They may establish nests in some different locations.
+It is important to understand that you can have both inside and outside nests.
 They construct two different kinds of nests: parent colonies which, when mature, contain an egg-laying queen, brood and 2000 or more worker ants, and satellite colonies which may have large numbers of worker ants, but no queen, eggs or larvae.
-The carpenter ants inside a home may have originated from the parent nests located outdoors in a tree stump, timber or woodpile for example, or from one or more satellite nests hidden behind a wall in the kitchen or bathroom, or perhaps from wood dampened by a roof leak in the attic.
+The carpenter ants inside a home may have originated from the parent nests located outdoors in a tree stump, timber or woodpile for example.
+They may also originate from one or more satellite nests hidden behind a wall in the kitchen or bathroom, or perhaps from wood dampened by a roof leak in the attic.
 Although large colonies can cause structural damage, the damage is not normally as serious as termite damage.